floriank/blog/content/post/moving-on-from-postgres-fdw.md

 What did I miss completely in just flat out dismissing the opinion of the developer?

-Well, for one thing - that they were/are __just straight up right about it__.
+Well, for one thing - that they were __just straight up right about everything.
 The argument was for less complexity in a complex system.
 Consider the things you need to make my initial setup work:

   * a database (container)
     - that needs access to the CSV files